bbanothu/RiotAPI/README.md

 - Currently, this serves 2 purposes:
   - Leauge of legends data aggregator for custom games between friends.
-  - A auto reservation tool to make reservations for me at specific times when the reservations open up.
+  - A poorly made auto reservation tool to make reservations for me at specific times when reservations open up for my building.